Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 They’re different but complementary approaches.
 NovelTM digs deep into specific text mining issues, while CWRC creates space for all kinds of Canadian writing.
 Together, they’re helping build a richer understanding of our literary world.

 Whether you’re a researcher using Text Analysis with R for Students of Literature or just someone who loves Canadian books, these projects are making it easier to explore and understand our stories.
-They’re proof that digital humanities can be both super smart and really accessible.
+They demonstrate how digital humanities combines rigorous research with accessible tools that support scholars, students, and communities across Canada.